 Option Action Add named re- store point Click to create and enter the name of a restore point.
 Backup Click to open the Backup dialog to backup database objects.
 Backup Glob- als Click to open the Backup Globals dialog to backup cluster objects.
 Backup Server Click to open the Backup Server dialog to backup a server.
 Connect Server Click to open the Connect to Server dialog to establish a connection with a server.
 Create Click to access a context menu that provides context-sensitive selections.
 Your selection opens a Create dialog for creating a new object.
 CREATE Script Click to open the Query tool to edit or view the CREATE script.
 Debugging Click through to open the Debug tool or to select Set breakpoint to stop or pause a script execution.
-Delete/Drop Click to delete the currently selected object from the server.
+Delete Click to delete the currently selected object from the server.
+Delete (Cas- cade) Click to delete the currently selected object and all dependent objects from the server.
+Delete (Force) Click to delete the currently selected database with force option.
 Disconnect Database Click to terminate a database connection.
 Disconnect from server Click to disconnect from the currently selected server.
-Drop Cascade Click to delete the currently selected object and all dependent objects from the server.
 Debugging Click to access the Debugger tool.
 Grant Wizard Click to access the Grant Wizard tool.
 Maintenance Click to open the Maintenance dialog to VACUUM, ANALYZE, REINDEX, or CLUSTER.
 Properties Click to review or modify the currently selected object's properties.
 Refresh Click to refresh the currently selected object.
 Reload Configu- ration Click to update configuration files without restarting the server.
 Restore Click to access the Restore dialog to restore database files from a backup.
 View Data Use the View Data option to access the data stored in a selected table with the Data Output tab of the Query Tool .